Euler-type approximation for the invariant measure: An abstract framework: Framework and main results

-with the supremum taken on all the partitions $\pi $ and all $n\in \N.$ The proof of the fact that $M_{p}(\Theta ,\mu, \delta )$ is finite is not trivial.
-So, in Subsection~\ref{sec:51} we give a criterion (of Foster Lyapunov type) which allows to prove it in several concrete examples.
-More precisely, if this criterion is verified, then (see \eqref{AN7bis})

-However there are other examples (see the section on the Langevin equation) where this result is already given and consequently we do not need the Foster Lyapunov criterion.
+with the supremum taken on all the partitions $\pi $ such that $(t_{i+1}-t_i)_{i\ge 0}$ is decreasing and all $n\in \N$. \begin{definition} If there exists $\delta>0$ such that $M_{p}(\Theta ,\mu ,\delta)<\infty $ for every $\mu \in \mathcal{P}_{p}(B)$ we say that $\Theta $ is $p-$bounded. \end{definition} The fact that $M_{p}(\Theta ,\mu, \delta )$ is finite is not trivial.
+So, in Subsection~\ref{sec:51} we give a Foster Lyapunov type criterion which allows to prove it in several concrete examples.
+However, there are other examples (see Remark~\ref{rk_boundedtheta}) where this result is already given and consequently we do not need the Foster Lyapunov criterion.